xiaoliang2012/minecraft-terminal/README.md

 ### Internal commands

-For now you can get basic help by typing `.help` in chat.
+For now you can get basic, incomplete help by typing `.help` in chat.